hms-dbmi/service-workbench-infrastructure-tools/README.md

   - [Authenticating Email with SPF](https://docs.aws.amazon.com/ses/latest/dg/send-email-authentication-spf.html)
   - [Using a custom MAIL FROM domain](https://docs.aws.amazon.com/ses/latest/dg/mail-from.html)
 - [Receive bounces and complaints with email feedback forwarding](https://docs.aws.amazon.com/ses/latest/dg/monitor-sending-activity-using-notifications-email.html)

+## User account creation - notification to admins via SNS
+path: `notifications/admin`

+requires: lodash layer

+Creates an SNS topic and lambda to push notifications of new users who were created by the `_system_` user.

+## User Registration API
+path: `registration`

+requires" the lodash, uuid, and ajv layers

+Registers a new user through api gateway, adding them to the existing users database with pre-populated values for smooth user creation.